storageos/storageos-alpine/README.md

 # Run using `make`

 ```
   # Bring up the VMs but don't install the plugin.

 $ make up

   # Install the plugin into VMs that are already up.
+This is handy after
+  # a reboot.

 $ make provision

   # Safely reload the plugin, stopping Docker to make sure the old
   # one has gone away.
 This is not to test the user upgrade experience,
   # but to make testing easier.

 $ make refresh-plugin

   # Destroy VMs.

 $ make destroy

   # Restart from scratch and provision VMs with the plugin.

-# make rebuild
+$ make rebuild
 ```

 # Running directly

 ```
   # Install the Vagrant plugin for Alpine.

 $ vagrant plugin install vagrant-alpine

   # Create the VMs.

 $ vagrant up
 ...time passes...

   # Optional check for a working Consul cluster.

 $ vagrant provision --provision-with consul-rv
 ==> s-1: Running provisioner: consul-rv (shell)...